deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Description**: Init vector potential through file or not
-  - True: init vector potential from file
+  - True: init vector potential from file "At.dat".(a.u.)
+It consists of four columns, representing istep and vector potential on each direction.
   - False: calculate vector potential by integral of Efield
 - **Default**: False